 This type of critter loves to bury their heads into the skin of almost any animal – dog, cat, horse, bird and yes, humans too.
 Sticktight fleas are quite hard to remove once they have attached themselves onto the skin of their victim.
 They often cause infections and anemia to young animals.

 7. Springtail Flea

 The evolution of the fleas and their large number of species may have to do with their hosts.
-How they were able to move from place to place to gain access to their hosts may be attributed to the availability of places that contribute to their survival and adaptation.
+How they are able to move from place to place to gain access to their hosts may be attributed to the availability of places that contribute to their survival and adaptation.
 The best way to avoid them and to help stop the types of fleas from multiplying are to ensure you make your homes, yard, garden, garage and all surrounding areas flea-proof through thorough cleanliness and using the right flea control products.